MicrosoftEdge/WebView2Feedback/specs/WebResourceRequestedWorkers.md

 ===

 # Background
-Currently [WebResourceRequested events](https://docs.microsoft.com/en-us/microsoft-edge/webview2/reference/win32/iwebview2webview5?view=webview2-0.8.355#add_webresourcerequested) are raised only for main page HTTP requests.
-We are extending [AddWebResourceRequestedFilter](https://docs.microsoft.com/en-us/microsoft-edge/webview2/reference/win32/iwebview2webview5?view=webview2-0.8.355#addwebresourcerequestedfilter) API to allow you additionally to subscribe to events raised from Service or Shared workers and fixing oop iframes events as part of the main page.
+Currently [WebResourceRequested events](https://docs.microsoft.com/en-us/microsoft-edge/webview2/reference/win32/iwebview2webview5?view=webview2-0.8.355#add_webresourcerequested) are raised only for top level document HTTP requests.
+We are extending [AddWebResourceRequestedFilter](https://docs.microsoft.com/en-us/microsoft-edge/webview2/reference/win32/iwebview2webview5?view=webview2-0.8.355#addwebresourcerequestedfilter) API to allow you additionally to subscribe to events raised from Service or Shared workers and fixing an issue where out of process iframes did not raise WebResourceRequested events as part of the main page.

 # Examples
 Subscribe to WebResourceRequested event for service workers and override the image in request with the local one